Schroder Japan Trust plc - SJG

 A supportive macroeconomic environment

-Japan is experiencing very encouraging economic conditions.
+Japan is experiencing encouraging economic conditions.
 Reinvestment of higher profits through wage increases is driving sustainable economic progress.
 Governance reforms are improving returns and growth prospects in Japan's corporate landscape.

 A disciplined and differentiated approach

-Masaki Taketsume, portfolio manager, has crafted a successful and distinctive investment approach by identifiyng mispriced stocks.
+Masaki Taketsume, portfolio manager, has crafted a successful and distinctive investment approach by identifying mispriced stocks.
 SJG should appeal to income-seeking investors with an aim to pay a dividend of 4% of net asset value annually.

 The time for active managers to shine